-You can make tomato sauce out of numerous kinds of tomato, but if you want delicious sauce, go with a paste tomato.
-They tend to have a firmer, meatier texture than other varieties, and they usually have fewer seeds and less water content, too.
-That'll mean less prep work and cook time for you, plus more sauce for your money.
-Read on to learn the nine best paste tomatoes to grow or buy.
+You can make tomato sauce out of numerous kinds of tomato, but if you want a really delicious sauce, go with a paste tomato.
+These varieties tend to have a firmer, meatier texture and they usually have fewer seeds and less water to deal with.
+That means less prep work and cook time for you, as well as more sauce for your money.
+Of all the tomatoes you can grow or buy, nine paste tomatoes are the best for tomato sauce.